 What makes Japan work as a Horizon setting

-Shea's review highlights Shibuya Crossing and Mount Fuji as standout moments, the kind of locations where just cresting a hill and seeing Fuji in the distance feels earned rather than scripted.
-Tokyo earns a specific callout as the series' largest city to date, though Shea notes it still falls well short of the real city's scale.
-And there are genuine gaps: Kyoto and Osaka are absent from the map entirely, which will sting for anyone hoping for a fuller tour of the country.
+Shibuya Crossing and Mount Fuji stand out as the kind of locations where just driving over a ridge and catching Fuji on the horizon feels earned instead of forced.
+Tokyo ranks as the series' largest city, though it's nowhere near the scale of the actual metropolis.
+And there are notable absences: Kyoto and Osaka don't appear on the map at all, which will disappoint anyone hoping for a more complete tour of the country.

-The 10 regions also serve as the backbone for the game's Discover Japan event line, which pairs regional tours with a guide who contextualizes both the cars and the culture.
-Voice acting is inconsistent enough to break immersion occasionally, but the concept lands.
-There's even a food delivery minigame set in Tokyo that functions as both a side activity and an exploration prompt.
+The 10 regions also anchor the game's Discover Japan event line, which pairs regional tours with a guide who adds context about both the cars and the culture.
+Voice acting breaks immersion in spots, but the concept works.
+There's even a food delivery minigame set in Tokyo that doubles as both a side activity and an exploration incentive.

 The festival structure and what's actually new

 Forza Horizon 6 runs two parallel event tracks.
 The Horizon Festival storyline covers traditional circuit races, sprints, and the series' signature set-piece showcase events.
-One of those set pieces has you racing across the Japanese countryside against a building-height mech, which is exactly as absurd as it sounds and apparently works well.
+One of those set pieces puts you in a race across the Japanese countryside against a building-height mech, which is exactly as ridiculous as it sounds and apparently works well.
 Completing these unlocks additional events, keeping the loop moving without forcing players to grind.

-The second track, Discover Japan, leans into the setting's street culture with unsanctioned races and touge battles, the winding mountain pass races that are a cornerstone of Japanese car culture.
+The second track, Discover Japan, leans into the setting's street culture with unsanctioned races and touge battles, the winding mountain pass races that define Japanese car culture.
 That's a smart addition for a game set in Japan, and it gives the Horizon format a cultural anchor it doesn't always have.

 The Drivatar system returns with its familiar approach: opponent AI that learns from and emulates your friends list, so solo sessions still carry the feel of racing against real people.
-That feature has been part of the series for years, but Shea notes it continues to hold up.
+That feature has been part of the series for years, and it continues to hold up.

 Barn Finds, collectibles, and 30+ hours of content

-Shea logged more than 30 hours before the review published and still had activities left untouched.
-The game spreads Barn Find and Treasure Car collectibles across all 10 regions, and smashable regional mascot collectibles dot the map for players who enjoy that kind of discovery loop.
+The game spreads Barn Find and Treasure Car collectibles across all 10 regions, with smashable regional mascot collectibles scattered throughout for players who enjoy that kind of discovery loop.
+More than 30 hours of play still leaves activities untouched.
 The key here is that none of this feels like filler padding a thin game.
 The density of the map gives these activities genuine purpose.

 The car roster spans everyday vehicles to top-tier supercars, with rewards structured to keep the garage growing at a satisfying pace.
 You'll want to check the complete Forza Horizon 6 car list and unlock guide once the game is live to track down everything the map is hiding.